MediaComem/comem-archidep/ex/fibscale-deployment.md

   by spinning up more instances of your application is to bring down your whole server due to a lack of memory.
 - If your application is **slow due to I/O** (e.g. it regularly stores/retrieves
-  data from disk or from a database), **increasing the number of instances may increase performance, but only IF the I/O work can be parallelized**, which depends entirely on what kind of work it is.
+  data from disk or from a database), **increasing the number of instances will probably increase performance, but only IF the I/O work can be parallelized**, which depends entirely on what kind of work it is.

   File access can be parallelized up to a point, but at some point there will be too many accesses for your server's hard drive (or even SSD) to keep up.